Tinkerforge/doc/source/Hardware/Bricklets/Dual_Relay.rst

 Description
 -----------

-With the Dual Relay :ref:`Bricklet <product_overview_bricklets>` the features of every :ref:`Brick <product_overview_bricks>` can be extended by two `relays <http://en.wikipedia.org/wiki/Relay>`_.
+The Dual Relay :ref:`Bricklet <product_overview_bricklets>` can be used to extend the features of :ref:`Bricks <product_overview_bricks>` by two `relays <http://en.wikipedia.org/wiki/Relay>`_.
 Each relay has three terminals such that the terminal in the middle is electrically connected to the terminal left or right depending on the state.
 The state is visualized by a LED.

-You can use this Bricklet to switch power-supplies, motors, lamps, etc.
+You can use this Bricklet to switch power supplies, motors, lamps, etc.
 Consider the maximum voltage and current.

 .. warning::

-   Be aware that handling of higher voltages is potentially dangerous!

-   Note that terminals and contacts are not insulated.
-   Do not touch when switching higher voltages.
-   Doing so might cause electric shock.
+   Terminals and contacts are not insulated.
+If you want to switch higher voltages, consider to put the Dual Relay Bricklet in a casing.
+Touching the contacts is potentially life-threatening.

 Technical Specifications
 ------------------------